rixx/books.rixx.de/data/reviews/friedrich-durrenmatt/die-physiker/index.md

 Satirical stage play, in a Swiss asylum for the insane.
 The three inmates think they are Newton, Einstein and Moebius.
 Or so the initial story goes – there's much more to it than that.
 The murder mystery is just window dressing – the real questions are about ethics in science and the self-destructive tendencies of humanity, and are mostly informed by atom bombs and the cold war.
-It reads fairly dated due to that.
-It still packs a punch though – never underestimate Dürrenmatt.
+It's dusty, dated – but still packs a punch though – never underestimate Dürrenmatt.
 He plays dirty and does it well.